 Veterans and eligible dependents must complete the steps outlined below to start using their G.I.
 Bill.
 Please download the VA Packet.

-Effective Fall 2014, all new and returning students must complete assessment, orientation and an educational plan in order to be eligible for priority registration.
-Assessment, orientation and an educational plan must be completed unless you meet one of the exemptions listed at the bottom of the page.
+All new and returning students must complete assessment, orientation and an educational plan in order to be eligible for priority registration.

 Step 1 Complete our online application for admission